chinamike65/hugo-tuolesi/content/book3/book3en.md

 At the same time of repentance, if you recite sutras and practice diligently, these karmic obstacles will be eliminated faster.

-Not only do we have to eliminate great negative karma, but even the smallest karma must be completely eliminated, and we must repent and clean up.
+Not only do we have to eliminate great negative karma, but even the smallest karma must be completely eliminated, and we must repent and make amends.

 Otherwise, even after hundreds of years and hundreds of kalpas, there will still be retribution.